 Tomorrow's GDP Report (Gross Domestic Product) comes out, and we may see a bit of a short-term correction, but this rally may actually continue for a bit longer.
 Perhaps we'll see a 9,300 DOW.
 But don't hold me to this!!!
 Because I don't know.
 This market has me a bit stumped right now.
 Many other traders are uncertain as well.

 That being said, I recently pulled everything out of the stock market.
-I'm currently sitting 100% in cash (i.e., brokerage accounts, 401k's, KEOGH's, IRA's, annuities, etc.).
-And at the risk of sounding like I'm bragging, I had a total gain of approximately $44,000 since March alone.
-I also made an additional $11,000 in my wife's account since March (she's more risk averse, so I wasn't as aggressive with her monies -- as per her request!).
-So, together, we've made approximately $55,000 since March 2009 and we did not lose one single dime last year.
+I'm currently sitting 100% in cash (i.e., brokerage accounts, 401k's, KEOGHs, IRAs, annuities, etc.).
+And at the risk of sounding like I'm bragging, I had a total gain of approximately ($amount removed; you probably wouldn't believe me anyway) since March alone.
+I also made an additional ($amount removed) in my wife's account since March (she's more risk averse, so I wasn't as aggressive with her monies -- as per her request!).
+So, together, we've made approximately ($amount removed) since March 2009 and we did not lose one single dime last year.
 We actually made money in our tax free money market funds.

 So you know what?
 This may be enough "profit" for me right now.
 The market is just too difficult to decipher at the moment.
 To risky for my blood.
 So I'm going to sit in cash for awhile.